Appalachian Trail ... Hiking the Maryland Challenge ...

 History in Turners Gap

-Hiking north past the chapel, here you can get a view to the east just behind the chapel: to the east is the Catoctin Mountain Range.
+Here you can get a view to the east, which includes a profile of the Catoctin Mountain Range.
 The Appalachian Trail is visible to the right in this picture.